Wrapper package for OpenCV python bindings.

 - Linux builds run in manylinux Docker containers (CentOS 5)

-- Linux and macOS wheels are checked with auditwheel and delocate
+Linux and macOS wheels are transformed with auditwheel and delocate, correspondingly

 Install the generated wheel